ajbkr/S4RB-Open/README.md

 - The file `interview.xlsx` has been provided by the project manager as an example of correct calculations.
 - We are looking for how you approach the project, the tests you put in place, the structure of your code etc.
 - You should approach this as if it were part of much bigger interconnected project.
-- The project manager is concious of the development budget, so your solution should be economical without compromising quality while delivering all the requirements.
+- The project manager is conscious of the development budget, so your solution should be economical without compromising quality while delivering all the requirements.
-- There are no prizes for finishing quickly.